-When working with a person involved in domestic abuse, it can be a challenging working relationship.
+Working with a person involved in domestic abuse can be challenging.

 Domestic abuse often extends beyond physical violence.
-It can involve emotional abuse, destruction of property, isolation from friends and family or other sources of support.
+It can involve emotional abuse, destruction of property, and isolation from friends, family and support.
 It can impose control over money, food, personal items, transport and communication.

 Domestic abuse is often witnessed by children and there may be an overlap of violence or abuse between adults and children.
 With divided loyalties there can often be unwanted acceptance of domestic abuse with family members.

-This workshop will challenge your views and approach and will provide a greater understanding of domestic abuse, the dynamics of relationships, support available and will develop personal confidence and awareness in identifying and safely managing risks in your work.
+This workshop will challenge your views and approach to domestic abuse.
+You will gain a greater understanding of domestic abuse, the dynamics of relationships and the support available.
+You'll develop personal confidence and be able to identify and safely manage the risks in your work.

-The workshop will be facilitator led in a caring, confidential and supportive way through presentation, open discussion and small group task working.
+The workshop will be facilitator led in a caring, confidential and supportive way through presentation, open discussion and group work.

 A full workshop handout will be supplied along with references to further support services available.